PhuocOng/DPUnity/README.md

 ###  The challenges we faced :worried:
 As a team of **two freshmen with no prior experience in web development**, we faced numerous challenges while building **DPUnity**.
 These challenges were both educational and time-constrained, as we had to learn new technologies and complete the project within 14 days.
 _Some of the key challenges we encountered were:_
-- **Brainstorming:** Since the topic of improving inclusion and diversity is quite popular, we have to spents quite amount of time choosing the idea for the website that can create an obvious positive impact for campus climate
+- **Brainstorming:** Since the topic of improving inclusion and diversity is quite popular, we had to spend quite amount of time choosing the idea for the website that can create an obvious positive impact for campus climate
 - **Learning web development from scratch:** With no prior knowledge of HTML, CSS, JavaScript, and Bootstrap, we had to self-study and quickly grasp these technologies to build the front-end of our website.
 - **Understanding back-end technologies:** We had to familiarize ourselves with **MongoDB Atlas** for managing databases and integrating them into our project.
 We also researched and learned how to use **Google Maps API**, **Google Search API** to effectively perform the function of _Safe Map_.
 - **Balancing learning with project progress withing just 14 days:** As we were simultaneously learning new skills and applying them to our project, we faced the challenge of managing our time efficiently and prioritizing tasks.